qmarsala/automator/README.md

 #### Pre-click Processing Pipeline
 The double plus syntax allows you to setup a pre click processing pipeline.
 Provide a comma seperated list of functions to call (called from left to right) between the plus signs.
-These functions must be defined in the \dynamicbehaviors\functions.ahk file.
+These functions must be defined in the \dynamics\functions.ahk file.
 ```+funcName1,funcName2+delayMs,isRightClick,clickX,clickY```

 Each function will be passed a context object with the following properties: